 At first, I didn't understand ignoring the sign with words, eyeing the early girl tomatoes, and purple and green okra.

 Then I went back to the table and realized Laura Trent was gone from this Earth.

-She took her life on Wednesday of last week, and the tears began to drip down my face, like a facet.
-My thoughts were, Why?
+She took her life on Wednesday of last week, and the tears began like a facet.
+My thoughts were: Why?
 How alone she must have felt on Earth to do this.
 How I would miss the smiling, but shy, determined woman of so much talent and blessing she gave to the Earth.
 I didn't even know this woman!
 She meant something to me, I had many interactions with her over the years, and she would even give me tips on how to cook the vegetables she sold.
-Then, the sudden panic of our impermance hit me.
+Then, the sudden panic of our impermanence hit me.
 How we would all be gone... passed on into recycled molecules, and more tears and fears arose.

 Each of us so precious, so miraculous, so important to even strangers.